Kalke/celero-challenge/README.md

 # REST API

-Allowed methods GET, POST, PUT, DELETE
+Allowed methods GET, POST, PUT, DELETE.
 On the folder notebook you can find cells already configured to do the requests.

-#### Read All
+### Read All

 `GET http://0.0.0.0:8000/api/challenge`

-### Response
+#### Response

     "GET /api/challenge HTTP/1.1" 200 1501